gelistir/pyutil/README.md

 in alternative programming languages.
 We use the same Python scripts both in research and production.

 A strategy is a script loading time series data from an archive and using parameters specified a priori.
-For research it is helpful to interfere and alternate the parameters before the strategy iterates in a backtest through history.
+For research it is helpful to interfere with the parameters before the strategy iterates in a backtest through history.

 It is possible to point the strategy to different archives.
-For testing purposes we use an archive with immutable test data whereas in production we run a MongoDB server providing access to our latest data.
+For testing purposes we fire up and populate a MongoDB Docker image whereas in production we run a MongoDB server providing access to our latest data.

 Each strategy is described by a class Configuration and is a child of the ConfigMaster class.